GautamDeepak/EMM/EMM_Prac_01.md

 **Self assessment questions: **Have a think about the following questions.
 Try to answer them yourself and discuss with classmates.
-- *What does the dates within the filterDate() represent?*
+- *What does the numbers within the filterDate() represent?*
 - *Think about what would happen if you removed or commented out the filterDate command?*
 - *Modify the above script to get an image from last - month.*
 - *What does filterBounds represent?*
 - *What will happen if you remove or comment out the filterBounds() command.*
-- *Where can you get the keyword "CLOUD_COVERAGE_ASSESSMENT" to sort the images.*
+- *Where did we get the keyword "CLOUD_COVERAGE_ASSESSMENT" to sort the images.*
 - *What will happen if you remove the ".first()" command?*

 ## 7. Adding images to the map view